 “I have no idea who he is.
-He feels like a random baby sucking on my boob,” said Gaby, my wife, ten minutes after the birth of our first child.
+He feels like a random baby lying on my chest,” said Gaby, my wife, ten minutes after the birth of our first child.
 I agreed with the sentiment, if not the specifics, but we still decided to give Oscar a bit longer before giving up and dumping him on his grandparents.

 This is the story of the twenty-four hours leading up to this moment.
 It contains very little advice per se, since nothing scares me more than blithe overgeneralization.
 But it is a case study of one way amongst many in which you can have a baby.